cedeber/concise-rust-book/src/ch01-04-structs-enums-implementation.md

 A `struct` is like an object's data attribute.

-> It's possible for structs to store references to data owned by something else, but to do so requires the use of _lifetimes_.
+> It's possible for structs to store references to data owned by something else, but to do so require the use of _lifetimes_.

 ```rust
 struct Rectangle {